February 1, 2021

 - Alleviates acid reflux

-- May perpetuate snoring and/or sleep apnea
+- May worsen/aid in the development of snoring and/or sleep apnea

 It has also been shown that acid reflux is significantly reduced by sleeping on your back.
 The key is to ensure that your pillow elevates your head above your esophagus so as to prevent acid from coming up your digestive tract.

 For people with sleep apnea and/or persistent snoring, sleeping on your back often perpetuates the conditions.
-As explained above, gravity causes the tongue or loose tissues in the throat to collapse and block the airway.
+As explained above, gravity causes the tongue or lose tissues in the throat to collapse and block the airway.
 This obstruction then leads to snoring and/or the potentially life-threatening sleep disorder: sleep apnea.

 - Alleviates acid reflux